Changing Terms of Contract: Everything You Need to Know

 When a contract is amended prior to when the parties sign, the changes aren't called amendments.
 If a contract has already been produced but has an error, one of the parties may hand write a change on the document.
 As long as all involved parties initial next to the handwritten change, it will be considered a legally binding modification.
 This type of change isn't technically amending the contract, but it may be labeled as an amendment.

 If you need help with changing terms of contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.